insou22/rac3-trick-tutorial/README.md

 # Want to add content?
 https://github.com/insou22/rac3-trick-tutorial/blob/master/README.md

-Click the pencil icon in the top left of the text box to edit, then submit a Pull Request.
+Click the pencil icon in the top right of the text box to edit, then submit a Pull Request.